 Once each jar is lined with pie dough, fill with 1/2 cup preferred pie filling.

 Cook's Note: Typically, a recipe for pie filling for 1 (9-inch) pie, will make 8 pies-in-a-jar.
 Place a small pat of butter, about 1/2 tablespoon, on top of each pie.

 Top each pie with the pie dough circles or create a lattice pattern or crumb topping to go on top.
 Make sure you vent the top of the crust by creating a slit so that steam can escape.
 Using your fingers, or a fork, press the 2 pieces of dough together.

 Brush each pie crust with melted butter and sprinkle with sugar.
 Seal each jar with metal lid and place in the freezer for up to 3 weeks.

 If baking pies fresh, preheat the oven to 400 degrees F. Bake 40 to 45 minutes, or until the crust is golden brown and the filling is bubbly.
-If baking the pies straight from the freezer, increase the baking time by 5 to 10 minutes.
+If baking pies that have been frozen, bring them to room temperature before placing in the oven

 Various Sweet Pie Fillings: Maple pecan, key lime, blueberry, peach, pumpkin.